-How do you know if you should quit your job?
-Ask yourself these questions before you resign from your current job and start looking for new work.
+Is it time to quit your job?
+Here are several important things to consider before you resign from your current job and start looking for new work.

 If you haven’t read Tim Ferriss’ The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich?, now is the time.
 It’s an excellent career resource, and can help you figure out how to manage your career effectively and strategically.